Impact events on Mars

+Overview

 As the best-explored planet in the Solar System (after Earth), Mars has been continuously explored by various spacecraft, landers, and rovers since 1997.
 The first probe to image Mars's surface in detail was Mariner 4 in 1965, and Mariner 9 became the first probe to orbit Mars in 1971.
 However, few early probes were able to image Mars in high enough resolution to detect new impact craters, which are typically less than 10 m across.
 Early probes reached resolutions of 790 m, while Mariner 9 was able to reach 98 m.
 From 1976 to 1982, Viking 1 and Viking 2 imaged all of Mars at 150 m resolution, with some areas imaged in up to 8 m resolution.

 The Mars Global Surveyor, active from 1997 to 2006, was the first spacecraft able to image Mars in high enough resolution to detect new impacts, with a resolution of up to 1.5 m.
 The first detected impact, a 14.4 m-diameter crater in southern Lucus Planum, happened between 27 January 2000, and 19 March 2001.
 Since then, over 1,200 new impact craters have been found on Mars with 2001 Mars Odyssey, Mars Express, and Mars Reconnaissance Orbiter, over 1,100 of which were found by the last.

 Unlike on Earth, most impact craters on Mars come in clusters, caused by the meteor partially fragmenting before impact.
 Due to Mars's tenuous atmosphere, with just 0.6% the surface pressure of Earth's, incoming meteors are much less prone to breaking up. while a 10 m asteroid falling over Earth is unlikely to reach the surface intact before being destroyed in a meteor air burst, a 10 m asteroid falling over Mars may leave a crater over 100 m across, or several smaller craters tens of meters across.